What is Piles?

-(1) A gastro surgeon is the one who does the diagnosis of piles or hemorrhoid.
+(1) A PIles Surgeon or a Proctologist is the one who does the diagnosis of piles or hemorrhoid.
 The surgeon initially questions the patients on the symptoms.

 (2) The surgeon then proceeds for a physical examination of the anal region.
 Physical examination involves the surgeon wearing a glove, lubricating your anus and gently pushing his finger inside the anus to look for the presence of any lumps or other abnormal outgrowths.
 This examination is termed as DRE (Digital Rectal Examination).

 (3) In some cases, a physical lump may not be presented and cannot be felt by the surgeon.
 In such cases, to rule out the possibility, the surgeon would perform a proctoscopy.
 An instrument that is like a tube called proctoscope is inserted into the anal region and checked for the presence of piles and assessing the grade of it.
 With this, the surgeon can pinpoint the presence of piles or other medical conditions like tumor growth etc.

 (4) The advantage of visiting a surgeon is, he is qualified to rule out other medical and surgical conditions that are causing discomfort or bleeding in the anal region.
 He may rightly prescribe other diagnosis methods if the medical condition is to rule out to piles.